earlephilhower/arduino-pico/libraries/Joystick/docs/api.md

 * Default: 10bit, range for an axis from 0 to 1023
 * 8bit mode: range from -127 to 127.

-__Note:__ due to the gamepad descriptor of tinyUSB, the maximum range is -127/127.
-10bit mode enables mapping, not a higher resolution.

 #### Syntax